jhcook/agentic-rag/README.md

 - `MCP_HOST`/`MCP_PORT`: MCP server binding (default: 127.0.0.1:8000)
 - `REST_HOST`/`REST_PORT`: REST API binding (default: 127.0.0.1:8001)
 - `MAX_MEMORY_MB`: Memory limit for HTTP server (default: 75% of system RAM)

+#### Runtime Configuration (`config/settings.json`)

+Application settings like model selection, temperature, and search parameters can be modified at runtime without restarting the server.
+These settings are stored in `config/settings.json` and can be managed via the **Settings Dashboard** in the web UI.

+Available runtime settings:
+- **Model Selection**: Switch between available Ollama models
+- **Temperature**: Adjust generation creativity
+- **Search Parameters**: Configure top-k results and context window size
+- **System Prompts**: Customize the persona and instructions for the RAG agent

 ## Quick Start